getalp/disambiguate/README.md

 To install **AllenNLP** (necessary if using ELMo), please follow the instructions on [this page](https://allennlp.org/tutorials).

-To install **huggingface's pytorch-pretrained-BERT** (necessary if using BERT), please follow the instructions on [this page](https://github.com/huggingface/pytorch-pretrained-BERT).
+To install **HuggingFace's pytorch-pretrained-BERT** (necessary if using BERT), please follow the instructions on [this page](https://github.com/huggingface/pytorch-pretrained-BERT).

+**:metal: New :metal:** To install **HuggingFace's transformers** (necessary if using any other language model supported by the [transformer](https://github.com/huggingface/transformers) library, but also includes BERT)), please follow the instructions on [this page](https://github.com/huggingface/transformers).

 To install **UFSAC**, simply: